 choose from our accommodation menu, according to your budget

 1st day, Get familiarized with your area visiting some of the best sights on the island.
 After a generous breakfast with local products and a morning swim at the villa (if you have a pool), you can head off to the underground magic world of Drogarati Cave.
 At the end of the tour you can either stop for horse riding or donkey trekking or drive direct to Antisamos beach, where you can relax on the free sunbeds and enjoy a snack, get a massage or a drink by the sea.
 At the center of the beach, there is a variety of watersport activities to choose from, like Jet Ski, Wakeboard / Kneeboard, Water Ski, Tubes / Sliders, Banana Boat, Crazy Sofa, S.U.P, Windsurfing, Snorkeling, Canoe, Pedal Boat or just go for a mini cruise in the nearby beaches.
 Check for the ancient Sami trail, if you like walking, it offers great views of Sami port as well as you can see ruins of Ancient Sami.
+Pop into IN Gallery to shop for fine art and tasteful gifts, just off the main square.
 You can finish your day with a nice dinner at Sami or Agia Efimia restaurants.

 2nd day, Have your breakfast at Sami and around 12 o clock (that is the best time to get the most of the sight) you can drive to magical Melissani Lake for a boat tour.
 I suggest you spend the rest of the day at famous Myrtos beach (do not swim if it is a windy day).
 On your way there you can stop at Agia Efimia to book a diving lesson from an expert instructor or/and just get your adrenaline high by flying over the sea, by paragliding at Myrtos beach.
 A unique experience offering breathtaking views!